 Dogs smell, see, hear, feel and taste things very differently from us humans.
 If you want to understand the world from your dog’s perspective, you might want to know a few things about their senses.
 When you understand how your dog senses the world, you can use it to your benefit when you’re training her.

-OneMind Dogs Puppy Training is now open for all pet puppies!
+OneMind Dogs Puppy Training for all puppies!

 With OneMind Dogs you will train your puppy by understanding your dog’s point of view.
 Instead of forcing human interactions on a dog, you will learn to create a mutual understanding with your puppy: a bond so strong it feels like you have one mind.